-Recently Mrs Greta Guy returned for her second respite stay at Fairfield whist her son and daughter in law went on holiday for 2 weeks.
+Recently Greta returned for her second respite stay at Fairfield whist her son and daughter in law went on holiday for 2 weeks.
 Greta said how much she “..enjoyed the entertainment and the wonderful staff made me feel welcome.
 Nothing was too much trouble!”

-Mrs Irene Bell came to stay with us for a month in February and enjoyed it so much that she decided to stay permanently.
+Irene came to stay with us for a month and enjoyed it so much that she decided to stay permanently.
 She said “ I really like it here.
 The staff are lovely and the other residents are welcoming and friendly.”
 Irene loves the exercise based activities and the regular accordionist who she says makes it “….feel like a Parisian street café when he is playing.”

 Another new resident, Brenda, also came for a temporary stay for three weeks and decided to stay at Fairfield.
 “It is lovely here, the atmosphere is wonderful and the care staff are amazing.” said Brenda.
 In particular, she has enjoyed the company of other residents and being closer to St Andrews Church in North Oxford where she has been a member of the congregation for many years.